Most people are not aware of the fact that tennis balls can actually be dangerous to dogs.

 Once the ball gets stuck in your dog’s throat, it blocks off his breathing.
 If not taken care of quickly, your dog may not survive.

 This dog tennis ball danger tends to be most common in larger breeds like German Shepherds, Golden Retrievers and Labrador Retrievers.
 The reason: those breeds are more likely to enjoy catching and playing intently with balls.
 Plus, their mouths are large enough to entirely wrap around a tennis ball.

 That said, this dog tennis ball danger applies to any dog of any breed.
 If a tennis ball could get stuck in your dog’s throat, then he is at risk of choking on a tennis ball.

-On this list of the top 10 foreign objects pets ingest by accident, balls is #5.
+Balls rank #5 on this list of the top 10 foreign objects pets ingest by accident.

 What To Do If Your Dog Chokes On A Tennis Ball

 The first thing you need to do is get your dog, and if he’s a big dog, then straddle him.
 Open your dog’s mouth.
 If the you are able to reach the tennis ball, grab it with your fingers to remove it from your dog’s mouth.

 If the tennis ball is further down in your dog’s throat, then you will need to roll the ball out of your dog’s throat.
 Here’s how:

 - On the outside of your dog’s throat, roll the ball up his throat and into his mouth.

 - Then, open your dog’s mouth and once the ball is within reach grab the tennis ball.